pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 # Set Up Private Endpoint Connections

-This document introduces what is a private endpoint, how to use it in TiDB Cloud, and the billing information.
+This document introduces what is a private endpoint, how to use it in TiDB Cloud, the billing information, and the status information.

 TiDB Cloud supports using a private endpoint to privately connect your virtual private cloud (VPC) to the TiDB Cloud service hosted in an AWS VPC via the [AWS PrivateLink](https://aws.amazon.com/privatelink/?privatelink-blogs.sort-by=item.additionalFields.createdDate&privatelink-blogs.sort-order=desc), as if the service were in your own VPC.
-This TiDB Cloud service is called an endpoint service.
+This TiDB Cloud service is an endpoint service.

 Powered by AWS PrivateLink, the endpoint connection is secure and private, and does not expose your data to the public internet.